5 Simple and Cheap Ways to Save Money on Your Heating Bill

 No, your thermostat doesn’t have games or movies on it…(yet).
 But, in order to save money, play around with the settings.
 The US Department of Energy suggests, “When you are asleep or out of the house, turn your thermostat back 10° to 15° for eight hours and save around 10% a year on your heating and cooling bills.”
 Programmable thermostats, or learning thermostats like Nest, can make this even easier, but it can definitely be done manually.
-Even if you don’t wan to make a drastic 10-15 degree change at night, even adjusting the thermostat slightly can help out your bills.
+Even if you don’t want to make a drastic 10-15 degree change at night, even adjusting the thermostat slightly can help out your bills.

-For more information about saving money this fall, contact Flame!
+For more information about saving money this fall, contact FLAME!

 same day guarantee